panaaj/signalk-client-angular/HTTP_API.md

 `clearAlarm(context, name)`

-Send stream update to clear the alarm of the supplied name.
+Clear the alarm of the supplied name.

 *Parameters:*